Timm04/selfmutebot/README.md

 ## Usage Guide

 By typing '/' into any discord chat, you will open up the discord slash command menu which will show you all the bots the server has.
-Now by clicking on the Selfmute Bot in that menu, you will be presented with all the commands you can use to track and manage your immersion!
+Now by clicking on the Selfmute Bot in that menu, you will be presented with all the commands you can use to selfmute yourself or check your remaining mute time.

 `/selfmute [hours] [minutes] [seconds]`